-You may be asking yourself, “What is viscose fabric?”.
-Viscose is another word for a very well known fabric: rayon!
+You may be asking yourself, “What is viscose fabric?”
+Viscose material is another word for a very well known fabric – rayon!
 Viscose rayon is a semi-synthetic fabric found in everyday items.
-Produced all over the world (including the United States), production of viscose primarily relies on certain trees and wood pulp.
+Produced all over the world (including the United States), production of viscose primarily relies on certain types of trees and wood pulp.

 Where can you find this type of rayon?
-Over the last century, viscose rayon is found in anything from jacket linings to upscale dresses and garments and is used primarily for clothing.
-It was the first ever man-made fabric that’s produced from a semi-synthetic fiber and has unique manufacturing processes.
+Over the last century, you will consistently find viscose rayon in anything from jacket linings to upscale dresses and garments.
+Manufacturers use it primarily for clothing.
+It was the first ever man-made fabric that’s produced from a semi-synthetic fiber and has very unique manufacturing processes.

 What is Viscose Fabric?